Generic Name: adenosine (a-DEN-oh-seen)

 Adenocard is used for:

-Treating supraventricular tachycardia, a certain type of irregular heartbeat.
+Treating certain types of irregular heartbeat.
 Certain brands of Adenocard are used during a stress test of the heart.
 It may also be used for other conditions as determined by your doctor.

 Adenocard is an antiarrhythmic and a nucleoside.
 It works to treat irregular heartbeat by slowing the electrical conduction in the heart, slowing heart rate, or normalizing heart rhythm.
 It helps during a stress test of the heart by improving blood flow to the heart.

 Do NOT use Adenocard if: